OpenCode/geany-openerp/README.md

 ## templates

-Contains the filetype to create rapidly new basci standard openerp file
+Contains the filetype to create rapidly new standard openerp file

 *INSTALLATION*